cademirci/cademirci.github.io/_posts/2021-08-06-a-note-about-java-threads.md

 ---
 layout: post
-title: Using Global Variables in Java Threads
+title: A Note About Java Threads
 excerpt: >-
     I will take a look to this post if I need to a rare time like now that I need to write Java thread code.
 I hope it also be helpful for you.
 tags: [Java, threads, general programming, non blocking systems]